seanastricker/GauntletSim/docs/brainlift.md

 ## Challenges Faced and Solutions Found
 *A log of specific technical or conceptual hurdles and how they were overcome.*

+### Challenge: Player animations were incorrect after implementing dynamic sprite loading.
+- **Context:** After successfully loading new character sprites, their animations in-game were broken (e.g., wrong direction, incorrect frames).
+The logic that worked for the original `sean_spritesheet.png` did not work for the new ones.
+- **Solution:** The issue was that the new spritesheets had a different internal layout (frame order and coordinates) than the original.
+The fix involved reading the original, working `Player.tscn` to find the exact `x` and `y` coordinates for each of the `sean` sprite's animations.
+This correct mapping was then hard-coded into the `Player.gd` script's `_ready` function, which dynamically builds the `SpriteFrames` resource.
+This ensures any spritesheet following the same layout will animate correctly.
+- **Key Takeaway:** When dynamically generating resources from assets, you cannot assume the assets share the same layout.
+Using a known-good asset as a "source of truth" for layout information is a reliable debugging and implementation strategy.

+### Challenge: UI elements resized incorrectly when entering fullscreen.
+- **Context:** After increasing UI size on the character creation screen using the `scale` property, the elements would shrink back to their original size in fullscreen mode.
+- **Solution:** The `scale` property does not work well with Godot's layout system.
+The correct solution was to remove the `scale` property and instead control the UI size by setting the `theme_override_font_sizes/font_size` property on the `Label`, `LineEdit`, and `Button` nodes.
+- **Key Takeaway:** For responsive UI in Godot, manipulate properties the layout system understands (like font size or minimum size) rather than applying transformations like `scale`.

+### Challenge: Automated file edits repeatedly corrupted Godot scene files (`.tscn`).
+- **Context:** Throughout the session, the AI's automated edits to `.tscn` files frequently resulted in malformed files that Godot could not parse.
+- **Solution:** The immediate workaround was a cycle of attempting the edit, reverting the change via `git` or direct user instruction, and then trying a more precise edit.
+In several cases, the most reliable solution was for the AI to provide the complete, corrected file content in the chat for manual copy-pasting.
+- **Key Takeaway:** Automated tooling for complex text formats like `.tscn` can be unreliable.
+Version control is essential for quick recovery.
+When automation fails, falling back to manual correction is a necessary and effective solution.

 ### Challenge: [Brief description of the problem]
 - **Context:** ...